The charm of Crisul Repede (Fast River) Gorge is given by the diversity of landscapes and the underground caves.

 The red triangle (7km) goes up the Dealul Popii (653m) and passes by the houses of the Pojorita hamlet.
 Going down towards the Izbandis Valley it meets the blue cross marking that comes from the Old man’s Cave.

-Especially relevant for Izbandis Valley (asphalted road) is the spring with the same name.
-It is the second deep spring in Romania: -91 m.
+Especially relevant for Izbandis Valley (asphalted road on the valley) is the spring with the same name.
+It is the second deep spring in Romania: – 91 m.
 There is a small blue-turquoise lake where the water surfaces at the base of the rock, a wonderful halt.

 The blue triangle (12km) up to the entrance of the Misidului Gorges passes by the “Castle” Suncuius Camp and through the Franturii Glade.
 Near the Franturii Glade there is the longest cave in the country, the Wind (Vantului) Cave.
 The Wind Cave is also one of the 10 caves included in the caving network.

 The most interesting part of this trail is the Misidului Gorges.

 Misidului Gorges start after crossing the Fast River on the suspended bridge near the Big Hungarian Cave.
 The Misidului Gorges, accessible only by foot go along 2.5 km.
 We recommend you to visit them when the water is small as you will have to cross the water a lot.
 After the crossroads with the Sesii Valley, the valley is known as the Luncilor Valley.

 The touristic marking ends near another cave included in the speleological network.
 It’s the Moanei Cave found at 4.5 km from the suspended bridge.